statycc/loop-fission/utilities/rose-check/readme.md

 tblshft      transformed: ✓   parallel: ✓   restored: ✓
 ```

-The benchmarks with indicated error in last column are caused by removed `scop/endscop`.
-This is not an error to process
+The benchmarks with indicated error in last column are caused by removed `scop/endscop` pragma.
-the file, rather just for restoring the templating code.
-It can be resolved by manually inspecting and replacing the templating code.
+This is not an error in transforming the file, but prevents restoring the templating code.
+It can be resolved by manually by inspecting and replacing the templating code.

 Example `remap` fails to transform with following error.
-This is significant and prevents measuring this example
+This is significant error and prevents measuring this example
-in the alternative case.
+in the alternate case.
 The error message is:

 ```
 array-copy dimension is 0